-1. They Depend on You to Simplify the Process
+Planners Depend on You to Simplify the Process

 Even in the best of times, securing a meeting or business center location is a complicated endeavor.
 Planners have told us they expect their CVB partner to clear the way, saving them both time and effort.
 Their desire is for you to do much more than just distribute the lead.
 They want you to own the lead in your destination.
-Planners expect CVB sales pros to understand their needs explicitly, communicate them to your hotels and venues, and to follow through to create a cohesive response that covers all the bases, bringing your community together to provide alternatives and solutions that work for their particular event.
+Planners expect CVB sales pros to understand their needs explicitly, communicate them to your hotels and venues, and follow through to create a cohesive response that covers all the bases, bringing your community together to provide alternatives and solutions that work for their particular event.

-2. They Depend on You to Overcome Hurdles
+Planners Depend on You to Eliminate Friction

 Charting a New Course

-We hope that you have found some planner-based insight here that will guide and inspire your conversations as you and your team chart new ways to add value.
+We hope you have found some planner-based insight here that will guide and inspire your conversations as you and your team chart new ways to add value.
 We look forward to continuing the discussion.